kctdfh/string-along/README.md

 4. **Error Descriptions:** The error messages provided by <i>String-along</i> are not as descriptive as they could be.
 I'm working on improving the error handling to provide more detailed and useful descriptions.

-5. **Component Text Field Limitation:** Unfortunately, Figma itself has a limitation (as of now) where variables cannot be attached to component text fields.
+5. **Components' Text Property Limitation:** Unfortunately, Figma itself has a limitation (as of now) where variables cannot be attached to component text props.
 This limitation is inherent to Figma and not specific to <i>String-along</i> but it's worth mentioning.
-For more information on this limitation, you can refer to <a href="https://forum.figma.com/t/allow-assigning-string-variables-to-text-props-in-component-instances/45665">this</a> discussion.
+For more information, you can refer to <a href="https://forum.figma.com/t/allow-assigning-string-variables-to-text-props-in-component-instances/45665">this</a> discussion.

 As Figma's variable functionality evolves and the API reaches its final version, addressing these limitations will become a priority.